Critical Success Factors for Implementation of Telemedicine

 >Dedicated & Experienced Project Managers

-Each of our telemedicine implementations is expertly managed by a dedicated implementation manager who works closely with the client through the life cycle of the project, improving the implementation speed and success rate exponentially.
+Each telemedicine implementation is expertly managed by a dedicated implementation manager who works closely with the client through the life cycle of the project, improving the implementation speed and success rate exponentially.
 The expertise and experience of our managers is underscored by the fact that most are either Lean Six Sigma Green Belt or project management professional (PMP®) certified or working towards these certifications.

 Communication is key to what we do.
 On the client side, we work directly with our sites and their assigned client project managers, to simplify and streamline the process as much as possible.